CENTER FOR LEADERSHIP DEVELOPMENT

 Femi Emmanuel, Database Coordinator

-Serving as the data coordinator, Femi organizes programmatic data and enhances reporting functions, increases productivity and enables data drive decision making.
+Serving as the database coordinator, Femi organizes programmatic data and enhances reporting functions, increases productivity and enables data drive decision making.
 Femi also ensures data integrity through departmental audits.

 Rahja Ford, (CLD ’12), Program Assistant